 Getting To & Around Heidelberg

 If you want to go on an organised day trip to Heidelberg from Frankfurt there are several options.
-This half-day tour on Viator focuses on the highlights of the city with a professional guide.
-It is also available here on GetYourGuide.
+This half-day tour and this guided day tour focus on the highlights of the city with a professional guide.

 Other options include this full-day tour from Frankfurt that combines Heidelberg and some of the Rhine Valley or this full-day tour that goes to Heidelberg and Baden-Baden in the Black Forest.